“Delicious hawker food? Now home-cook it yourself! It’s yummilicious….”

 For this noodle dish, I couldn’t avoid, but to cook with pork lard due to its rather bland flavour.
 Yes, in order to elevate its aroma, pork lard would often be used.

 By the way, this Hokkien Prawn Mee is not difficult to cook (simply observe some details which I have listed in my Tips at the bottom of the post).
 It’s the preparation that wears you out, probably… Be prepared to spend more time in preparation, and the cooking takes you probably only 10 minutes.
 Remember to prepare everything in advance, but cook it only right before you are ready to serve and eat immediately.
 Cooking it in advance is not recommended as the noodles will dry up and turn soggy in minutes!
-So, you have to either eat it up immediately, or add more stock to make the dish much wetter to stand it from drying up too soon.
+So, you have to either eat it up immediately, or add more stock to make the dish much wetter to withstand from drying up too soon.

 And, don’t forget to garnish before serving it.
 These garnishing are important to bring this rather bland-flavored noodle dish to its perfection!
 How we do with the garnishing is to squeeze the half lime over the noodles, and then, use your cutlery to mix the noodles well with the sambal chilli which to be served by the side.